-Have the responsibilities indicated for all employees together with those indicated in supplemental safety policies.
+Have the responsibilities indicated for all employees together with those indicated in supplemental safety policies such as: local/school H&S, asbestos, legionella, fire prevention & security.

 STUDENTS/VOLUNTEER HELPERS

 Have the same duties as those indicated for employees.
 See ADMAT Volunteer Policy.